Authentication

 if (!validateToken(token)) {

-throw new Error("Unauthorized"); // Reject: connection fails with HTTP 500
+throw new Error("Unauthorized"); // Reject: HTTP 500 response, client receives connection error

 }